vogelino/RxJS-basics/README.md

 #### `takeUtil`
 Runs an observable until an given observable emits an event.

+#### `scan`
+Similar to reduce in javascript.
+Takes a function and an initial value.
+The function is called with the accumulator and reaches it further.

 ## [Observers](http://www.introtorx.com/Content/v1.0.10621.0/02_KeyTypes.html#IObserver)
 An observer is a function or an abstraction that subscribes to an observable and will be executed when the observable emits an event.